When you need to perform a remote installation, you have multiple options. Such as a domain policy, a logon script or PSExec.

-Depending on the way the security is configured on the remote computer, you may run into issues that even an administrator cannot install an application properly.
+Depending on the way the security is configured on the remote computer, you may run into issues where even an administrator cannot install an application properly.
 For these cases, you need to run PSExec in the context of the system account.

 Options exist to copy files remotely, please refer to PSExec documentation for further details.